Peter-Shamoun/Deal-Finder/README.md

 - streamlit_ui.py: Contains the Streamlit user interface

 Contributing:
+** Right now, this project only works for my local supermarkets, feel free to fork it for your own supermarkets**
 1. Fork the repository
 2. Create a new branch (git checkout -b feature/improvement)
 3. Make changes and commit (git commit -am 'Add new feature')